List of Stranger Things characters: Karen Wheeler

-At the end of the second season and the beginning of the third, she develops a sexual attraction towards Billy Hargrove, partly out of boredom with her husband, but ultimately decides against acting on these feelings to avoid splitting her family apart; her brief submission to them, however, indirectly results in Billy being possessed by the Mind Flayer.
+At the end of the second season and the beginning of the third, she develops a sexual attraction towards Billy, partly out of boredom with her husband, but ultimately decides against acting on these feelings to avoid splitting her family apart; her brief submission to them, however, indirectly results in Billy being possessed by the Mind Flayer.
 Later, she finally connects with Nancy by encouraging her to continue pursuing the story she was fired for working on against her editor's orders.
-In season four, Karen stays in Hawkins and suffers through the earthquake, with Holly.
-She remains clueless about the otherworldly happenings in Hawkins.
+In season four, Karen remains clueless to her children's activities even after police involvement.
+She stays in Hawkins and suffers through the "earthquake" with Holly, which, unbeknownst to her, is the rift between Hawkins and the Upside Down opening.